 I have always believed that investing needs to be simple and if we just got our behavior in place, all of us can have amazing results.
 This is my humble attempt to prove it.

-Someday I hope of making you financially free and playing a small part in helping you follow your dreams.
+Someday I hope of making you financially free and take pride in playing a small role in helping you live your dreams.

 I know its a tall ask.
 But nevertheless..